-Student Application Process: Students apply for a Field School by submitting a copy of their transcript and a 250-word essay explaining their interest in the Field School and their expected outcomes from participating if selected.
-The Field School faculty leader will review the applications and select the top applicants.
+Students apply for a Discovery Field School by submitting a copy of their transcript and a 250-word essay explaining their interest in the field school and their expected outcomes from participating if selected.
+The field school faculty leader is responsible for advertising the field school on relevant university platforms, soliciting and reviewing applications and selecting applicants.
+Graduating seniors must contact the course faculty leaders to verify their eligibility.